root-project/jsroot/docs/JSROOT.md

 - [item=simple_alice.json.gz+tracks_hits.root/tracks+tracks_hits.root/hits](https://root.cern/js/latest/?nobrowser&json=../files/geom/simple_alice.json.gz&file=../files/geom/tracks_hits.root&item=simple_alice.json.gz+tracks_hits.root/tracks+tracks_hits.root/hits)

 There is a problem of correct rendering of transparent volumes.
 To solve problem in general is very expensive (in terms of computing power), therefore several approximation solution can be applied:
    * **dpnt**: distance from camera view to the volume center used as rendering order
    * **dbox**: distance to nearest point from bonding box used as rendering order (**default**)
-   * **dsize**: volume size is used as rendreing order, can be used for centered volumes with many shells around
+   * **dsize**: volume size is used as rendering order, can be used for centered volumes with many shells around
-   * **dray**: use raycasting to sort volumes in order they appear along rays, comming out of camera point
+   * **dray**: use raycasting to sort volumes in order they appear along rays, coming out of camera point
    * **ddflt**: default three.js method for rendering transparent volumes For different geometries different methods can be applied.
 In any case, all opaque volumes rendered first.